 Did you know immigrants from South Korea, China, and India make up almost half of the province’s economic migrants?

-Although an Atlantic province with relatively little people-to-people connections with Asia, Nova Scotia nonetheless increasingly sees the Asia Pacific region as an important part of its economy.
+Nova Scotia is taking a multi-faceted approach to increasing its connections with Asia.
+For, example, in 2016, the province launched a China Engagement Strategy.
 As home to one of North America’s most important ports, the Port of Halifax, the province has found ways to connect with Asia; it is the only province to have a sister port agreement with an Asian country.

 Did you know almost half of all container cargo moving through the Port of Halifax arrives from, or is destined for, Asia?